packet-collision/devbox/README.md

 0. install the AWS CLI and authenticate under the default profile
 1. create a new SSH keypair: `make generate-ssh-keypair`
-2. create and populate the .tfvars file: `cd terraform && cp terraform.tfvars.example terraform.tfvars`
-3. deploy EBS storage (if you want to keep files around after tearing down the host): `make create-persistent-storage`
+2. deploy EBS storage to keep files around after tearing down the host: `make create-storage`

 ## Bringing the server up...